unusualfor/advanced-kubernetes/README.md

 ```bash
 sudo k0s start
 ```
-If you installed k0s as a system service, it should start automatically.
-To check status or restart manually:
+If you installed k0s as a system service, you can restart manually:
 ```bash
 sudo systemctl status k0scontroller
 sudo systemctl restart k0scontroller